-Moreover, trading in the same securities as the Pension Fund is prohibited insofar as a disadvantage could arise for the Pension Fund therefrom; participation in such transactions in another form is considered as equivalent to trading.
-Switchings in safekeeping accounts of the Pension Fund that are not in its economic interests are also prohibited.
+Moreover, trading with the same securities as Pension Fund 2 is prohibited insofar as a disadvantage could arise for Pension Fund 2 therefrom; participation in such transactions in another form is treated in the same way as trading.
+Switchings in safekeeping accounts of Pension Fund 2 that are not in its economic interests are also prohibited.

-9.7 Conflicts of interest
+7.7 Conflicts of interest